Landlords EICR Certificate

 If a landlords fail to act in accordance with the EICR and a problem arises in the property, then the landlord may be considered negligent if the tenants are harmed or suffer damage to their own goods.

 In addition, dangerous electrical wiring can contribute to a serious risk of fire, extreme cold, and insufficient lighting.
 Therefore landlords who do not check the property could face enforcement action such as an improvement notice under the Housing Health and Safety Rating System, endangering their section 21 notices.

-NOTE: From March 20th 2019, if the property becomes uninhabitable or is rented in a state considered unfit for human habitation then the landlord may be sued for breach of contract by their tenants.
+NOTE: From July the 1st 2020, if the property becomes uninhabitable or is rented in a state considered unfit for human habitation then the landlord may be sued for breach of contract by their tenants.